 This post was originally published on TNW.

-22-year-old Melvin Chee from Melbourne, Australia went from experimenting with eCommerce dropshipping during his semester break to a 6-figure business in just 3 months.
+22-year-old Melvin Chee from Melbourne, Australia went from experimenting with ecommerce dropshipping during his semester break to a 6-figure business in just 3 months.
 He had previously started several different businesses, many of which failed spectacularly.
 Some of his efforts were featured on BBC News and StartupDaily, but his biggest hit so far was started largely by accident.
 It was a discussion he saw about dropshipping with Oberlo in a Facebook group that got the wheels turning.
-As he explains it:

 Melvin got started with less than a $100 investment.
 All he put in was his time, a domain name, and a Shopify + Oberlo subscription.
 “Dropshipping allowed me to focus on what I do best; bringing in traffic and converting customers” he says.